Lizards

 80cm Montpellier Snake (Molpolon monspessulanus)

-European Cat Snake aka European Tiger Snake & Soosan Snake (Telescopus fallax)
+European Cat Snake / aka European Tiger Snake & Soosan Snake (Telescopus fallax)

 A small and slender, mildly venomous, rear-fanged colubrid snake, usually growing to around 60cm in length.
 The Cat Snake uses its mild venom primarily for digesting its prey rather than killing its prey.
-Because of the position of its fangs venom is rarely injected during defensive bites and so this snake is considered to be no risk to humans.
-This nocturnal hunter feeds on Geckos and other small Lizards.
+Because of the position of its fangs venom is rarely injected during defensive bites and so this snake is considered to be of little risk to humans.
+This nocturnal hunter feeds largely on Geckos and other small Lizards.

 This specimen was photographed in captivity at Kouklia Snake & Animal Park: 43 Apostolou Louka Ave, Kouklia, Cyprus.
 Telephone: +357 2643 2240, or +357 9959 8589